5 Symptoms of Digestive Problems in Your Dog

 The easiest way to tell if your dog has poor digestive health is to pay attention to their stools.
 In general, constipation indicates that food is moving through the body too slowly.
 Dogs suffering from constipation may strain to pass stools.
 Additionally, stools may seem hard or particularly small in size.

 There are several possible causes for constipation.
 The most common reasons are due to dehydration or a lack of fibre in the diet.
 A fresh diet that is moist and contains insoluble fibre will help with relieving constipation and prevents your dog from straining when it passes stools, among other benefits.
-Fruits, vegetables, peas and beans are great additions to the diet.
-In some cases, constipation could point to a more serious problem such as a tumour, or other neurological problems.
+Fruits and vegetables are great additions to the diet.
+In some cases, constipation could point to a more serious problem such as a tumour in the intestinal tract, or other neurological problems.
 If changing your dog’s diet does not help, it’s important to bring your dog to the vet for a checkup.

 2. Diarrhoea